zertovitch/ulid/README.md

 Implementation of [ULID](https://github.com/ulid/spec/blob/master/README.md) in Ada.

-In a nutshell, a ULID is a combination of 48-bit time stamp (most significant part) and a 80-bit random number (least significant part), totalling 128 bits, that is 16 bytes (octets).
+In a nutshell, a ULID is a combination of 48-bit time stamp (most significant part), with a millisecond accuracy, and a 80-bit random number (least significant part), totalling 128 bits, that is 16 bytes (octets).

 ## Usage